 Imagine if someone took your face and roamed around freely.
 Wouldn’t you do something about it?

 Bet you’ve heard the news, Paypal sues Pandora for ripping off their logo design.
 Last October, the music streaming company redesigned their logo and since then it has cost the former much trouble.
 Not only is the design too similar, it confused their customers and created a hype.
 Such is the power of a logo design!
 This is not the first time a company filed a lawsuit against another for a logo.
 There have been many other logo rip off stories you may or may not be aware of.
-Let’s take a look at them.
+While you go through the case studies below, keep in mind that the best practice is to make unique logo design for your brand.

 The Case Of The Stolen Eye